 We created and distributed “Praying with Our Legs,” a booklet highlighting stories of young Jews working for social justice.

-First Joint Civic Engagement Campaign
+First and Second Joint Civic Engagement Campaign

 Define America 2010 was the first national coordinated voter outreach effort of its kind from the Jewish community.
 Jewish communities in Minneapolis/St. Paul, Chicago, San Francisco, Los Angeles, Washington, D.C. and New York registered voters, discussed issues, hosted candidate forums and helped people in communities with historically low voter turnout make it to the polls.